AIForces/AIforcesAPI-Historical/README.md

 ## Acknowledgments

-* Thanks to Dmitry Chernyshev and Danil Doroshin ([ddddanil](https://github.com/ddddanil)) for the inspiration and some useful tips.
+* Thanks to Dmitry Chernyshev and Danil Doroshin ([ddddanil](https://github.com/ddddanil)) for the inspiration and some us